thephilgray/review-react-2018/005_mern/README.md

 I want my feature/integration testing pyramid to include a small suite of end-to-end tests backed by a more complete stack of granular Enzyme tests.

-Originally, I thought to use Webdriver.io, but after several daunting experiences struggling with the initial setup, I decided to finally try out `Cypress`, which has a wonderful [set of videos about testing a simple React app](https://docs.cypress.io/examples/examples/tutorials.html#Test-a-React-Todo-App).
+Originally, I thought to use Webdriver.io, but after several daunting experiences struggling with the initial setup, I decided to finally try out `Cypress`, which has a wonderful [set of videos about testing a simple React app](https://docs.cypress.io/examples/examples/tutorials.html#Test-a-React-Todo-App), and can be used in a similar Behavior-Driven approach  that I used to test individual components with `Storybook` but with the addition of robust automation features that make it ideal for integration testing.

 ### Setup Cypress